OpenSecuritySummit/oss2020/content/tracks/DevSecOps/_How-to-get-Agile-in-Security.md

 ---
-title        : How to get Agile in Security
-Track        : "DevSecOps"
-type         : working-session      # working-session, user-session, product-session technology   :
-topics       :"How to get Buy-in"     # for example ["GDPR"] featured     : "yes"                  # review with summit team "yes" when_day     : Tuesday                # i.e.    Tue when_time    : PM-2                   # i.e.    AM-1
+title        : How to get Agile in Security track        : "DevSecOps" type         : working-session      # working-session, user-session, product-session technology   : topics       : "How to get Buy-in"     # for example ["GDPR"] featured     : "yes"                  # review with summit team "yes" when_day     : Tuesday                # i.e.    Tue when_time    : PM-2                   # i.e.    AM-1